Terms and Conditions and Privacy Statement

 Number of visits for the specific visitor

-For persistent cookies, a random ID is generated by Piwik, which allows Piwik to identify when a user returns to the Website.
+For persistent cookies, a random ID is generated by Google Analytics, which allows Google Analytics to identify when a user returns to the Website.
 All persistent cookies have an expiration date (13 months), after which they are automatically removed from the user's device.

-By default, the browsing experience of Website visitors is tracked by Piwik (Matomo) in order to produce anonymised statistics.
+By default, the browsing experience of Website visitors is tracked by Google Analytics in order to produce anonymised statistics.
 You may choose not to be tracked (opt-out).
 If you change your mind, you can choose to be tracked again (opt-in).

 If you wish to opt-out (or opt-in back again) please click here: